t27duck/active_reporting/README.md

 `aggregate` - The SQL aggregate used to calculate the metric.
 Supported aggregates include count, max, min, avg, and sum.
 (Default: `:count`)

 `dimensions` - An array of dimensions used for the metric.
 When given just a symbol, the default dimension label will be used for the dimension.

-You may specify a hierarchy level by using a hash.
-(Examples: `[:sales_rep, {sale_date: :month}]`).
-In hierarchies you can customize the label in this way: `[{sale_date: { field: :month, name: :a_custom_name_for_month }}]`.
+You may pass a hash instead of a symbol to customize the dimension options.
+The  avaliable options are:

+- `field` - Specify the hierarchy level that should be used instead the default dimension label.
+Ex: `[:sales_rep, {mobile_phone: { field :manufacture }}]`.
 If you use a hash instead of a Symbol to define a hierarchy the `field` item must be a valid field in your table.

+- `name` - You may costumize the label alias, by default the dimension name will be used.
 The `name` can be whatever label you want.
+Ex :`[{sale_date: { field: :month, name: :a_custom_name_for_month }}]`.

-You can choose the join_method with the dimension.
+- `join_method` - You may choose the join_method with the dimension.
 The default value for join_method is :joins which does a standard "INNER JOIN", but you can pass a :left_outer_joins to use "LEFT OUTER JOIN" instead.
 Ex: `[{sales_rep: { join_method: :left_outer_joins }}]`

+- `datetime_drill` - To drill up and down over datetime column you may pass a `datetime_drill`.
+Ex: `[:sales_rep, { order: { field: :created_at, datetime_drill: :month }}]`

 `dimension_filter` - A hash were the keys are dimension filter names and the values are the values passed into the filter.